tmobile/magentaA11y/_checklist-native/captcha.md

 ## Developer notes
 - There are several experiences for Captcha:
-  - 1) An image in a table row, where the whole table row acts like a button.
+  - An image in a table row, where the whole table row acts like a button.
-  - 2) A single interactive element, like an image button
+  - A single interactive element, like an image button
-  - 3) An audio challenge as an equivalent experience to the image challenge
+  - An audio challenge as an equivalent experience to the image challenge

+When selecting the type of Captcha, do not limit the options to only <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum.html#dfn-cognitive-function-test"> cognitive function tests </a> (e.g. remembering or transcribing a word, or recognizing a picture the website provided).
+When possible, When possible, leverage captcha or <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-enhanced.html#examples"> other solutions recommended by the W3C</a>.

 ### Name

 Experiences:

-- 1) Alt text on the image that describes its purpose.
+- Alt text on the image that describes its purpose.
-- 2) Name describes the purpose of the control and matches any visible text in image
+- Name describes the purpose of the control and matches any visible text in image
-- 3) Programmatic name of each interactive component in audio challenge is announced.
+- Programmatic name of each interactive component in audio challenge is announced.

 Name describes the purpose of the control